Pan-African Congress: Delegates

+1945 Manchester Congress (Fifth)

-Following the foundation of the Pan-African Federation (PAF) in Manchester in 1945, the Fifth Pan-African Congress was held at the Chorlton-on-Medlock Town Hall, Manchester, United Kingdom, between the 15th and 21st of October 1945.
-Amongst attendees were Hastings Banda, Kwame Nkrumah and Jomo Kenyatta who would go on to be the first Presidents of their newly independent countries.
-Commentators estimate that 87–90 delegates were in attendance at the Congress, representing some 50 organisations, with a total of 200 audience members present.
+Following the foundation of the Pan-African Federation (PAF) in Manchester in 1945, the Fifth Pan-African Congress was held at the Chorlton-on-Medlock Town Hall, Manchester, United Kingdom, between the 15 and 21 October 1945.

+Although forming a part of a larger Pan-African movement at the beginning of the century, this event was organised by people in Manchester, and they brought in the people from all over the world."
+While the previous four congresses had involved predominantly members of the African diaspora, including those in the United Kingdom, Afro-Caribbeans and Afro-Americans." the fifth included more representatives from the African continent.

-It was the wish of the West African Students' Union that the event be hosted in Liberia and not in Europe, however having originally been scheduled in Paris to coincide with a meeting of the World Federation of Trade Unions, it was switched to August in Manchester.
+It was the wish of the West African Students' Union that the event be hosted in Liberia and not in Europe, however having originally been scheduled in Paris to coincide with the 1945 World Trade Union Conference, it was switched to August in Manchester.
 The Conference took place in a building decorated with the flags of the three black nations under self-governance at the time Ethiopia, and Liberia and the Republic of Haiti.

-The Fifth Congress is widely viewed by commentators as the most significant, being held just months after the end of World War II which had been fought in the name of freedom.
+The Fifth Congress had a larger profile than the first four PACs.
 At the end of World War II, around 700 million people lived under imperial rule and were 'subject people', with no freedoms, no parliaments, no democracy, and no trade unions to protect workers.
-The 1945 Congress, although within the larger Pan-African movement that had started at the beginning of the century, was organised by people in Manchester, and they brought in the people from all over the world."
-Whilst the previous four congresses had involved predominantly Africans, the fifth included the diaspora including those in the United Kingdom, Afro-Caribbeans and Afro-Americans."

-Historian Christian Høgsbjerg writes in his essay "Remembering the Fifth Pan African Congress" that the aftermath of World War II gave rise to a "new mood of militancy among colonial Africans, Asians and West Indians."
-According to Høgsbjerg, many felt betrayed after being promised movement towards self-government if they fought for European colonial powers during the First World War – only to have such promises later denied.
-Høgsbjerg writes that "many were determined not to be fooled again.
-The Congress made demands for decolonization as well as condemning imperialism, racial discrimination, and capitalism.
+Many felt betrayed after being promised movement towards self-government if they fought for European colonial powers during the First World War – only to have such promises later denied so a new militancy had emerged with demands for decolonization as well as condemning imperialism, racial discrimination, and capitalism.

+Planning

+Planning began in 1944 after Du Bois corresponded with Amy Jacques Garvey and Harold Moody on an idea for an "African Freedom Charter".
+This correspondence led to Du Bois calling for a fifth Pan African Congress to be held in London.
+Du Bois was unaware that George Padmore had also called for a Pan African Congress to be held after WWII, but once he found out, he was interested in working with Padmore.
+Additional plans were made with the NAACP, and the congress was tentatively scheduled for Paris at the same time as the World Trade Union Conference.
+Plans changed again in August 1945, when Du Bois announced that the fifth PAC would be held in England, one week after the trade union conference.